witrac/iot-embeddedc/README.md

 Running the Device and Gateway Samples
 --------------------------------------
 There are couple of sample programs available in the samples directory under `$IOT_EMBDC_HOME` directory.
-Before running them, update the configuration files as described in the above sections.
+Before running them,
+- Update the configuration files as described in the above sections.
+- To enable logging, set the envrionment variable IOT_EMBDC_LOGGING - `export IOT_EMBDC_LOGGING=ON`
+- If `IOT_EMBDC_HOME` is set, then `$IOT_EMBDC_HOME/iotclient.log` is used for logging otherwise `./iotclient.log` is used.

 Run helloWorld sample being in the path `$IOT_EMBDC_HOME/build`: